rm-a0/2d-souls/README.md

 # Bugs and Issues

 - [x] Jumping feels clunky and non responsive in some scenarios
+- [ ] When enemy is defeated coordinates still exist and bar updating crashes

 # Goals

 - [ ] Positioning and movement relative to screen size